-In order to serve you better, we may ask for a valid government-issued ID to ensure your identity and that the information on your account is correct.
+In order to serve you better, we may ask for a valid government-issued identification to ensure your identity and that the information on your account is correct.

 We use the demographic information (eg. name, date of birth, etc.) on your Maple account to populate any prescription, note, or requisition issued to you during a visit.
 If the information on your Maple account doesn’t match the ID that you present to a pharmacist, lab technician, etc., it can result in delays getting your prescription or lab results.